-The HIP6302 usually operates from an ATX power supply.
-Many functions are initiated by the rising supply voltage to the V{CC} pin of the HIP6302.
+The ISL6223 operates from a 5V power supply.
+Many functions are initiated by the rising supply voltage to the V{CC} pin of the ISL6223.
 Oscillator, Sawtooth Generator, Soft-Start and other functions are initialized during this interval.
 These circuits are controlled by POR, Power-On Reset.
 During this interval, the PWM outputs are driven to a three state condition that makes these outputs essentially open.
-This state results in no gate drive to the output MOSFETS.
+This state results in no gate drive to the output MOSFETs.

 Once the V ${CC}$ voltage reaches 4.375V (±125mV), a voltage level to insure proper internal function, the PWM outputs are enabled and the Soft-Start sequence is initiated.
-If for any reason, the V ${CC}$ voltage drops below 3.875V (±125mV). the POR circuit shuts the converter down and again three states the PWM outputs.
+If for any reason, the V ${CC}$ voltage drops below 3.875V (±125mV).
+The POR circuit shuts the converter down and again three states the PWM outputs.